 There are several bars, cafés, restaurants and vending machines in both piers, as well as in the main departures area.
 These outlets serve everything from Belgian beer to fast food and seafood.
 There is a café, snack bar and pub in Arrivals.

 There is a wide variety of shops at Brussels Airport, from sweet shops to fashion outlets.
 Duty-free is available for passengers leaving the EU.

-Other services available at Brussels Airport include baby changing facilities, a pharmacy, travel agency, hairdresser and multi-denominational places of worship.
+Other services available at Brussels Airport include baby changing facilities, a pharmacy, travel agency and multi-denominational places of worship.

 Conference and business:

 The Regus Skyport Meeting Centre (tel: +32 2 753 2660; www.regus.be) houses 10 meeting rooms and provides secretarial services, catering and internet connection.
 In addition, three rooms are available at the Brucargo complex.
 Additionally, the Sheraton Brussels Airport Hotel (tel: +32 2 710 8000; www.brusselsairporthotel.be), adjacent to the terminal, has conference space, a business centre and banqueting rooms.